ReactiveCocoa/ReactiveCocoa/README.md

     * **On OS X**, add `ReactiveCocoa.framework`.
 RAC must also be added to any "Copy Frameworks" build phase.
 If you don't already have one, simply add a "Copy Files" build phase and target the "Frameworks" destination.
+ 1. Add `$(BUILD_ROOT)/../IntermediateBuildFilesPath/UninstalledProducts/include
+    $(inherited)` to the "Header Search Paths" build setting (this is only necessary for archive builds, but it has no negative effect otherwise).
  1. **If you added RAC to a project (not a workspace)**, you will also need to add the appropriate RAC target to the "Target Dependencies" of your application.